top of page

 Is your company losing thousands of dollars annually due to inefficient energy use?
 Are there solutions to reduce energy waste that could be implemented?
 How do you learn the specifics of your energy use?
 If you consult an expert at NetZero Energy, you’ll receive the answers to your questions through an energy audit.

 So, what is an energy audit?
 It’s a process that scans how your business is using and wasting energy.
-For example, NetZero Energy’s energy audit team examines building components such as:
+For example, NetZero Energy’s energy audit team examines building components such as: insulation, heating and cooling (HVAC) systems, lighting, windows/window coverings, doors, skylights, building envelope.

 Part of the energy audit includes equipment usage to determine where you’re wasting energy and losing money.